 There were specialized reserves focused on preserving the Przewalski’s Horse as well.
 One of the most notable is the Askania Nova in Ukraine.
 In 1998, 31 equines were brought to the Chernobyl Exclusion Zone in Ukraine.
 This led to raising the population to more than 100 representatives of the breed in that zone.
 Such equines are typically not used to be ridden under a saddle.

 Another significant place to keep Przewalski’s Horses is Le Villaret in southern France.
-The site is held the way to provide a natural condition for the horse breed.
+The site is held way to provide a natural condition for the horse breed.
 In 1993, 11 representatives were imported to Le Villaret.
 They live there in the wild being able to mate and look for forage on their own.

 In 2011, the project named “Return of the Wild Horses” was launched by Prague Zoo.
 The point is to keep the breed and reintroduce horses to Mongolia.
-Thus, the process of reintroduction Przewalski’s Horses has started.
+Thus, the process of reintroduction of Przewalski’s Horses has started.
 The equines are imported to the Great Gobi B Strictly Protected Area in Mongolia.

 In 2016, the reintroduction of Przewalski’s Horses started in Russia.
 The horses were imported into the Orenburg region.
 All of these affected the breed’s population.
-Eventually, the Przewalski’s Horse status turned from “extinct in the wild” to “endangered“.
+Eventually, Przewalski’s Horse status turned from “extinct in the wild” to “endangered“.

 The Przewalski’s Horse is also known as the first cloned horse breed.
 Supporter by the North American breeding program, artificial insemination took place in 2013.
 As a result, the first cloned horse was born in 2020.
 The cell donor was a Przewalski’s stallion named Kuporovic foaled in 1975.
 He was born in the UK and imported to the US in 1978 where he lived until he died in 1998.
-The Kuporovic’s tissue was cryopreserved to wait for technology development.
+Kuporovic’s tissue was cryopreserved to wait for technology development.

 Eventually, the first horse clone was born in the 21st century.
 It was named Kurt after the German-American geneticist Dr. Kurt Benirschke.
 Once Kurt grew up, he was imported to the San Diego Zoo.
 The horse took part in breeding to produce foals with his genes.
 This led to genetic variation of the equine.